 Esports platform

-The goal: one system that could present all franchises’ competitive gaming official results
+The goal: one system that could showcase all franchises’ competitive gaming official results

-FIFA Global Series scenario was used to set standards for the rest based on popularity and number of users.
+FIFA Global Series was used first to set the standard based on popularity and number of users.

 So we could identify pain points and have insights on how the live event experience could be improved.